Three-Dimensional Ultrasound Matrix Imaging

 { \textbf{Results}}

 {\textbf{Beamforming the reflection matrix in a focused basis.}}

 3D UMI starts with the acquisition of the reflection matrix (see Methods) by means of a 2D array of transducers ($32\times32$ elements, see Fig.~\ref{fig1_3DUMI}a,b).
-It was performed first on a tissue-mimicking phantom with nylon rods through a pork chop acting as an aberrating layer [Fig.~\ref{fig2_ResultsCDP}a], and then \justine{on a head phantom including brain and skull-mimicking tissue, to reproduce transcranial imaging} [Fig.~\ref{fig3_HeadPhantomAblaw}a].
-In the first experiment, the reflection matrix $\mathbf{R}_{\bm{u u}}(t)$ is recorded in the \alex{transducer} basis [Fig.~\ref{fig1_3DUMI}a$_1$,b], \textit{i.e} by acquiring the impulse responses, $R(\uin,\uout,t)$, between each transducer of the probe ($\ug$).
-In the head phantom experiment, skull attenuation imposes a plane wave insonification sequence [Fig.~\ref{fig1_3DUMI}a$_2$] to improve the signal-to-noise ratio.
-The reflection matrix $\mathbf{R}_{\bm{\theta u}}$ then contains the reflected wave-field $R(\bm{\theta}_{\textrm{in}},\uout,t)$ recorded by the transducers $\uout$ [Fig.~\ref{fig1_3DUMI}b] for each incident plane wave of angle $\bm{\theta}_{\textrm{in}}$.
+It was performed first on a tissue-mimicking phantom with nylon rods through a {layer of pork tissue of fat and muscle (obtained from a chop rib piece)}, acting as an aberrating layer [Fig.~\ref{fig2_ResultsCDP}a], and then {on a head phantom including brain and skull-mimicking tissue, to reproduce transcranial imaging} (see below).
+In the first experiment, the reflection matrix $\mathbf{R}_{\mathbf{u u}}(t)$ is recorded in the {transducer} basis [Fig.~\ref{fig1_3DUMI}a,c], \textit{i.e.} by acquiring the impulse responses, $R(\uin,\uout,t)$, between each transducer ($\ug$) of the probe.
+In the head phantom experiment, skull attenuation imposes a plane wave insonification sequence [Fig.~\ref{fig1_3DUMI}b] to improve the signal-to-noise ratio.
+The reflection matrix $\mathbf{R}_{\bm{\theta}\mathbf{ u}}$ then contains the reflected wave-field $R(\bm{\theta}_{\textrm{in}},\uout,t)$ recorded by the transducers $\uout$ [Fig.~\ref{fig1_3DUMI}c] for each incident plane wave of angle $\bm{\theta}_{\textrm{in}}$.

-Whatever the illumination sequence, the reflectivity of a medium at a given point $\bm{r}$ can be estimated in post-processing by a coherent compound of incident waves delayed to \alex{virtually} focus on this point, and coherently summing the echoes recorded by the probe coming from that same point [Fig.~\ref{fig1_3DUMI}c].
-UMI basically consists in decoupling the input ($\rin$) and output ($\rout$) focusing points [Fig.~\ref{fig1_3DUMI}d].
-By applying appropriate time delays to the transmission ($\uin / \bm{\theta}_{\textrm{in}}$) and reception ($\uout$) channels ({see Methods}), $\mathbf{R}_{\bm{u u}}(t)$ and $\mathbf{R}_{\bm{\theta u}}(t)$ can be projected at each depth $z$ in a focused basis, thereby forming a broadband focused reflection matrix, $\mathbf{R}_{\bm{\rho \rho}}(z) \equiv [R(\rhoin,\rhoout,z)]$.
+Whatever the illumination sequence, the reflectivity of a medium at a given point $\mathbf{r}$ can be estimated in post-processing by a coherent compound of incident waves delayed to {virtually} focus on this point, and coherently summing the echoes recorded by the probe coming from that same point [Fig.~\ref{fig1_3DUMI}d].
+UMI basically consists in decoupling the input ($\rin$) and output ($\rout$) focusing points [Fig.~\ref{fig1_3DUMI}e].
+By applying appropriate time delays to the transmission ($\uin / \bm{\theta}_{\textrm{in}}$) and reception ($\uout$) channels ({see Methods}), $\mathbf{R}_{\mathbf{u u}}(t)$ and $\mathbf{R}_{\bm{\theta}\mathbf{u}}(t)$ can be projected at each depth $z$ in a focused basis, thereby forming a broadband focused reflection matrix, $\mathbf{R}_{\bm{\rho \rho}}(z) \equiv [R(\rhoin,\rhoout,z)]$.